 ADVERTISING

-Darmstadt – The Science City of Darmstadt invites you to a major exhibition in the city library at the Justus Liebig House starting October 1.
-The focus will be on Darmstadt's 17 twin towns – from San Antonio (USA) to Nahariya (Israel).
+Darmstadt – The science city of Darmstadt invites visitors to a major exhibition at the city library in the Justus Liebig House starting October 1st.
+The exhibition focuses on Darmstadt's 17 city partnerships – from San Antonio (USA) to Nahariya (Israel).

-The exhibition was created in cooperation between the City Library and the Department of International Relations, with support from the Original Circle of Friends of Darmstadt's Twin Cities.
-Numerous books, exhibits, and illustrated books illustrate Darmstadt's diverse relationships.
-The exhibition is complemented by travel guides from the twin regions.
-Many of the media are available for loan.
+The exhibition was created in cooperation between the city library and the Department of International Relations, supported by the Original Friends of Darmstadt's Partner Cities Association.
+Numerous books, exhibits, and illustrated volumes showcase Darmstadt's diverse relationships.
+The exhibition is complemented by travel guides from the partner regions.
+Most of the materials are available for loan.

 “Bridges to the World”

-Mayor Hanno Benz emphasizes: "Our twin town partnerships are bridges to the world.
+Mayor Hanno Benz emphasizes: “Our city partnerships are bridges to the world.
 They create encounters, foster friendships, and enable international cooperation at the local level.
-With this exhibition, we hope to inspire even more people in Darmstadt to explore these connections and help shape them themselves."
+With this exhibition, we want to inspire even more people in Darmstadt to explore these connections and actively participate in shaping them.”

-Simone Roth, director of the city library, extends an invitation: "We look forward to welcoming many visitors who can embark on this exciting journey through Darmstadt's international relations."
+Simone Roth, head of the city library, invites: “We look forward to welcoming many visitors who can embark on this exciting journey through Darmstadt’s international relations.”

 Tradition and new partnerships

-The exhibition also commemorates the region's origins: The first partnerships were established in 1958 with Troyes (France) and Alkmaar (Netherlands).
-In the following years, Chesterfield, Graz, Trondheim, Bursa, and Płock were added.
-After reunification, cities from the former Eastern Bloc, such as Freiberg, Gyönk, Szeged, Liepāja, and Uzhhorod, followed.
-Saanen-Gstaad, Brescia, and Logroño later joined the list.
-The most recent partnerships are with San Antonio (2017) and Nahariya (2024).
+The exhibition also recalls the town's history: the first partnerships were established in 1958 with Troyes (France) and Alkmaar (Netherlands).
+In the following years, Chesterfield, Graz, Trondheim, Bursa, and Plock, among others, were added.
+After German reunification, cities from the former Eastern Bloc, such as Freiberg, Gyönk, Szeged, Liepāja, and Uzhhorod, joined the network.
+Later, Saanen-Gstaad, Brescia, and Logroño were added to the list.
+The most recent partnerships are with San Antonio (2017) and Naharija (2024).

-The exhibition will be on view from October 1 to 31 during the City Library's regular opening hours.
+The exhibition can be viewed from October 1st to 31st during the regular opening hours of the city library.